Bubbledesk/bd-wasm-module-template/README.md

     cp -r module-template my-new-module
     ```
 2. Edit `Cargo.toml` with the module name and description.
-3. Implement your functions in `functions.rs`.
+3. Implement your functions in `functions.rs` and register them in `dispatcher.rs`.
 4. Build:
     ```bash
     npm run build -- my-new-module